Pumahawk/jekyll-wiki-manager/_docs/install/Intro.md

 ---
 layout: wiki
-title: How to install Jekyll
+title: What do you need
 ---

-# How to install Jekyll
+# What do you need

 Continue...